Influencer marketing is set to be one of the biggest trends shaping communications over the next ten years.

 The first step of an influencer marketing strategy is to identify the ones you want to work with.
 The problem is, there are billions of people on the internet.
 Finding the right ones often takes some time and a bit of experience in knowing what you’re looking for without being blinded by vanity metrics like follower count.

-Thankfully, long gone are the days when finding influencers manually was the norm.
+Thankfully, long gone are the days when finding influencers manually is the norm.
 Now there are a number of different ways you can use to find them but doing it manually still works too.